Mokhtarx0x/registeration-login-project/README.md

 A simple web application built with PHP and MySQL featuring user registration, login, and a protected dashboard.

 Pages
+Page File Description Registerregister.php  : Create a new account Login : login.php
-PageFileDescriptionRegisterregister.phpCreate a new accountLoginlogin.phpSign in to your accountDashboarddashboard.phpProtected page showing user info
+Sign in to your account Dashboard : dashboard.php Protected page showing user info

 Project Structure
 registeration-login-project/